(With Fania Everitt) First exhibited at "Interact 2019" LCB Depot, Leicester.

 individual diary entries containing words programmatically selected to match the intensity of live space weather data (intensity of geomagnetic activity and extent of solar wind).
 The text is continually refreshed from over 500 intimate writings

-(Video by Sean Clark: temporarily unavailable)
+(Video by Sean Clark temporarily unavailable)

 This gave an overview of some recent and current research/experimental threads.